 The Picture Exchange Communication System has genuinly changed our lives.
 My eldest will be 6 soon, he is non-verbal with no spoken language at all and his key method of communication is PECS.
 Whilst my youngest has language PECS is an amazing tool to increase the functionality of that language.
 Both my boys are extremely visual and PECS is perfect for them.

+You can also now get a Communication book as part of the PECS Parent Pack.
 If you want more information about products or training then visit the PECS website:

 Do you have a PECS Communication Book?
 Let us know your thoughts in the comments below.